NURSING 7015 - Applied Pharmacology in Nursing

 General Course Information

-Course Code NURSING 7015 Course Applied Pharmacology in Nursing Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Face to Face weekly compulsory sessions for international students as per ESOS compliance Available for Study Abroad and Exchange N Restrictions Available to M.NurSc and G.DipNurSc students only Course Description This course will build on nurses understanding of drug use and administration.
+Course Code NURSING 7015 Course Applied Pharmacology in Nursing Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Face to Face weekly compulsory sessions for international students as per ESOS compliance Available for Study Abroad and Exchange N Restrictions Available to M.NurSc and G.DipNurSc students only Course Description This course will build on nurses understanding of drug use and administration.
 Drugs will be discussed according to their class of action.
 Students will learn how drugs are chosen for particular effects.
 The pharmacological principles of pharmacokinetics, pharmacodynamics, adverse effects, contraindications and precautions will be described using examples from different drug classes.
 The polypharmacy and the quality use of medicines will also be presented.

 Course Coordinator: Mr Iain EverettIain Everett